Non-homogeneous locally free actions of the affine group: Introduction

 of the group of affine transformations of $\RR^2$.
-In this case, $\GA$ can be identified with the subgroup $\{h_{t,0,y} \st t,x \in \RR\}$.
-We call an action of $\GA$ {\it homogeneous} if it is $C^\infty$ conjugate to one of the above actions.
+In this case, $\GA$ is identified with the subgroup $\{h_{t,x,0} \st t,x \in \RR\}$.
+We say that a $\GA$-action is {\it homogeneous} if it is $C^\infty$-conjugate to one of the above examples.

-As mentioned at the beginning, Ghys showed the rigidity of volume-preserving actions in his doctoral thesis \cite{Gh0}. \begin{thm} [\cite{Gh0}] If a $C^\infty$ locally free action of $\GA$ on a closed and connected three-dimensional manifold admits a continuous invariant volume, then it is homogeneous. \end{thm} The following problem is quite natural, but was open for thirty years. \begin{prob} Remove the assumption on an invariant volume, or construct a $C^\infty$ locally free action of $\GA$ on a closed three-dimensional manifold which is not homogeneous. \end{prob} See \cite[p.2]{Be2}.
-A related problem was also mentioned in \cite[p.1841]{MM}.
+As mentioned at the beginning, Ghys showed the rigidity of volume-preserving actions in his doctoral thesis \cite{Gh0}. \begin{thm} [\cite{Gh0}, see also \cite{Gh}] Let $M$ be a closed, connected, oriented, and three-dimensional manifold.
+If a $C^\infty$ locally free action of $\GA$ on $M$ admits a continuous invariant volume form, then it is homogeneous. \end{thm} The following problem is quite natural, but was open for thirty years. \begin{prob} [{\cite[p.525]{Gh}}, see also {\cite[p.2]{Be2}, \cite[p.1841]{MM}}] Remove the assumption on an invariant volume, or construct a $C^\infty$ locally free action of $\GA$ on a closed three-dimensional manifold which is not homogeneous. \end{prob} There are several partial solutions to the problem.
+We say that two actions $\rho_1$ and $\rho_2$ on manifolds $M_1$ and $M_2$ are {\it $C^\infty$ orbit equivalent} if there exists a $C^\infty$ diffeomorphism $H$ from $M_1$ to $M_2$ such that $H(\cO_{\rho_1}(p))=\cO_{\rho_2}(H(p))$ for any $p \in M_1$.